adhuham/pretty-phinx/README.md

 # Pretty Phinx
-Adds prettified and readable syntax to popular **[Phinx](https://github.com/cakephp/phinx)** migration library.
-Phinx's default syntax can become cluttered and hard to read at times.
-Pretty Phinx adds more readable syntax to the Phinx library to make the process of managing database migrations a breeze.
-It uses method-chaining instead of arguements and adds more easy-to-use methods to create popular column types.
+Pretty Phinx adds prettified and readable syntax to popular **[Phinx](https://github.com/cakephp/phinx)** migration library.
+Phinx's default syntax can become cluttered and hard-to-read at times.
+Pretty Phinx adds readable syntax to the Phinx library to ease the process of managing migrations.
+It uses method-chaining instead of method arguements, and adds handy methods to deal with popular column types.

 ## Installation
 Using composer